Aliases for GABRA3 Gene

 GABA is the major inhibitory neurotransmitter in the mammalian brain where it acts at GABA-A receptors, which are ligand-gated chloride channels.
 Chloride conductance of these channels can be modulated by agents such as benzodiazepines that bind to the GABA-A receptor.
 At least 16 distinct subunits of GABA-A receptors have been identified. [provided by RefSeq, Jul 2008]

 GeneCards Summary for GABRA3 Gene

 GABRA3 (Gamma-Aminobutyric Acid Type A Receptor Alpha3 Subunit) is a Protein Coding gene.
-Diseases associated with GABRA3 include thyrotoxic periodic paralysis and mucopolysaccharidosis ii.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Circadian entrainment.
+Diseases associated with GABRA3 include Thyrotoxic Periodic Paralysis and Mucopolysaccharidosis Ii.
+Among its related pathways are Apoptosis Pathway and Transmission across Chemical Synapses.
 GO annotations related to this gene include chloride channel activity and GABA-A receptor activity.
 An important paralog of this gene is GABRA4.

 UniProtKB/Swiss-Prot for GABRA3 Gene

 GABA, the major inhibitory neurotransmitter in the vertebrate brain, mediates neuronal inhibition by binding to the GABA/benzodiazepine receptor and opening an integral chloride channel.